mattermost/mattermost/doc/process/overview.md

 ### GitHub Issues

-A system for reporting bugs with clear statements on repro steps and expected behavior.
+A system used by Mattermost for reporting bugs with clear statements on repro steps and expected behavior.

 See [Filing Issues](http://www.mattermost.org/filing-issues/) for details on how to use this system.